-PUG Services Corp. is committed to managing the drinking water system on behalf of the Peterborough Utilities Commission for the City of Peterborough by effectively establishing, maintaining and continually improving its Drinking Water Quality Management System to help ensure its customers clean, safe drinking water at all times.
-Consumer confidence in the drinking water quality shall be achieved through a proactive approach to meet or exceed applicable drinking water legislation, regulations and standards.
-Drinking water quality is ensured by a comprehensive risk-based process control system that is staffed by competent employees who are dedicated to providing reliable, safe drinking water to the City of Peterborough.
+The City of Peterborough is committed to managing the drinking water system on for the City of Peterborough by effectively establishing, maintaining, and continually improving its Drinking Water Quality Management System to help ensure its customers clean, safe drinking water at all times.
+Consumer confidence in the drinking water quality shall be achieved through a proactive approach to meet or exceed applicable drinking water legislation, regulations, and standards.
+Drinking water quality is ensured by a comprehensive risk-based process control system that is staffed by competent employees who provide reliable, safe drinking water to the City of Peterborough.